Mémoires: Anti-book: the sandpaper cover

 The book is most famous for its cover, a dust jacket made of heavy-grade sandpaper.
-The idea of a damaging cover was conceived by Guy Debord and Asger Jorn, who expressed it in a latter to the printer, who suggested to make them with sand paper.
+The idea of a damaging cover was conceived by Guy Debord and Asger Jorn, who expressed it in a letter to the printer, who suggested to make them with sand paper.
 According to the printer V.O.
 Permild:

 [Permild:] Long had [Jorn] asked me, if I couldn’t find an unconventional material for the book cover.
 Preferably some sticky asphalt or perhaps glass wool.
 Kiddingly, he wanted, that by looking at people, you should be able to tell whether or not they had had the book in their hands.
 He acquiesced by my final suggestion: sandpaper (flint) nr.
 2: ‘Fine.
 Can you imagine the result when the book lies on a blank polished mahogany table, or when it's inserted or taken out of the bookshelf.
 It planes shavings off the neighbour's desert goat.

 Three copies of artist proofs by Guy Debord and Asger Jorn are known to exist.
 One is dedicated to “Mr. Ulmann” (likely Jacques Ulmann), dated “April 1959” and signed by Asger Jorn.
 Another is dedicated to Ghislain de Marbaix by Guy Debord.
 The third, without any dedication, was previously held at the Claude Bernard Library.
 All three are now in the hands of private collectors.

 These copies contain the same pages as the edition produced by Permild & Rosengreen in Copenhagen, Denmark, printed in December 1958.
 However, the three artist proofs differ in the sandpaper used for the cover.
 Instead of the Danish VIK Nr.
 2 sandpaper the artist proofs use "3M" sandpaper.
 The text on the back of the sandpaper highlights two notable details: the word "PARIS" and the name "H. Navarre."
 In this context, the sandpaper references the location of the company on a street named after King Henry IV of France.
 However, at the time of publication, the name H. Navarre was likely more associated with the French general who led the country to defeat in Indochina, resulting in the recognition of an independent, socialist Vietnam.
 It is difficult to overlook the likelihood that Debord was interested in this detail for his "Mémoires".
-However,the sand paper of these proofs is notably thick and prone to cracking at the folds, and the large flaps glued to the endpapers and spine were not ideal technical choices—something later corrected by the printer.
+However, the sand paper of these proofs is notably thick and prone to cracking at the folds, and the large flaps glued to the endpapers and spine were not ideal technical choices—something later corrected by the printer.
 Debord himself alludes to this in his dedication: “Exemplaire factice pour le véritable comte de Marbaix en attendant mieux.
 Guy.”
 (In English: "Exemplaire factice" translates to dummy copy, or a provisional, imperfect example.)